 B. Why project accounting is important for engineering, construction, and architectural firms

 II.
-Project Accounting Basics
+Guide to Project Accounting Basics

 A. Types of project accounting